National Vision Holdings Inc at UBS Global Consumer and Retail C

 Michael Lasser - UBS Investment Bank, Research Division - MD and Equity Research Analyst of Consumer Hardlines

-We're going to get started in just a minute.
-Before we get started, I want to remind everybody that we're using app-based technology, where you can go to www.ubs.involved.events.com and submit questions that will come here to the app, and we'll weave those into our conversation.
-Patrick, can you hear me?
+Welcome, everybody, to our 11:00 session, which I've been promised this is going to be the highlight of the entire conference.
+So we are excited to have National Vision, a retailer that runs America's best Eyeglass world and a few other segments.
+We're going to hear all about the story today.

-This is something new for us.
-So you have to give us a little bit of a leash.
-You hear me okay, Patrick?
+With me to my immediate left is Reade, the company CEO, Melissa Rasmussen, who is the recently appointed CFO following in the very, very, very large footsteps of our friend, Patrick Moore, who is also with us today.
+It's been an interesting time for the National Vision story.
+I'm going to turn it over to Reade to address a few topics and then we're going to get into some of the elements that were going on.
+We're excited about it.

-Patrick R. Moore - National Vision Holdings, Inc. - Senior VP & CFO
+L. Reade Fahs - National Vision Holdings, Inc. - CEO, President & Director

-We're not getting sound from the bridge, guys.
-Not getting any sound from the bridge now.
+First of all, I'd like to compliment, Michael, on his stock choice.
+We, at National Vision, every year come up with new stocks that we distribute to eve

 National Vision Holdings Inc at UBS Global Consumer and Retail Conference Transcript